 If San Francisco’s paid parental leave law is successful and widely praised, we can expect similar ideas to spread to other major cities across the country.
 More single parents are working now than ever before.
 It is unreasonable to expect these workers to pay out of pocket while on maternity leave, especially in a pricey city like San Francisco.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob have years of experience helping workers who have been wrongfully terminated for requesting or taking parental leave.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. have years of experience helping workers who have been wrongfully terminated for requesting or taking parental leave.